 Time to Change your Clocks and the Batteries in all Smoke and Carbon Monoxide Alarms

-Clocks will fall back one hour at 2am on November 4, and Windsor Fire & Rescue Services is recommending residents install new batteries in their smoke and carbon monoxide alarms when they change their clocks.
+Clocks will spring forward one hour at 2am on March 10, and Windsor Fire & Rescue Services is recommending residents install new batteries in their smoke and carbon monoxide alarms when they change their clocks.

 In order to survive a fire, you need to be provided with an early warning and know what to do when the smoke alarms sound.
 Working smoke alarms are required on every storey of the home and outside all sleeping areas.
 For added protection, it is recommended to also install smoke alarms inside all bedrooms.